Suor/funcy/docs/seqs.rst

     Returns an iterator of all elements of the sequence but last.

+.. function:: shuffled(seq)

+    Returns a list of items of the sequence in random order.

 .. function:: ilen(seq)

     Calculates length of iterator.
 Will consume it or hang up if it's infinite.